carolinecole25/MS4_CC_west_ivy/README.md

 * Design Inspiations taken from [SOHO Home](https://www.sohohome.com/new), [H&M Home](https://www2.hm.com/en_gb/home.html), [Nkuku](https://www.nkuku.com/).

 ### Acknowledgements
-* Tutor support for helping fix bugs and any issues which occurred.
+* Tutor support, thank for your support for helping fix bugs and any issues which occurred.
+* Mo, my mentor thanks for your support on this project.